 -Open Study Areas are operating at limited capacity with seating arranged to adhere to social distancing guidelines.

--Furniture in the collaboration has been spaced out due to social distancing guidelines.
-Please do not move the furniture.
+-Furniture in the Collaboration Room has been spaced out due to social distancing guidelines.

 -For any questions, please email firstname.lastname@example.org or visit the library during library hours.